23rd Busan International Film Festival

-The 23rd Busan International Film Festival was held from 3 October to 13 October 2018 at the Busan Cinema Center.
-A total of 324 films from 79 countries were screened at the festival, including 115 world premieres and 25 international premieres.
+The 23rd Busan International Film Festival was held from 4 October to 13 October 2018 at the Busan Cinema Center.
+A total of 324 films from 79 countries were screened during the festival, including 115 world premieres and 25 international premieres.

-The DGK Award was also reinstated after it was boycotted by the Director's Guild of Korea in 2016 and 2017.
+The DGK Award, which had been boycotted by the Director's Guild of Korea in 2016 and 2017, was reinstated during this edition of the festival.